abetusk/dev/projects/laser-relief/aesop/README.md

 Other tools could be used to convert the mask to an outline cut, for example Inkscape, but I decided on a command line tool option.
-The command line tool `pngtopnm` and `potrace` were used to create a PostScript contour file, which was then fed to `clipcli` to order the polygons properly and `gp2ngc` to convert to GCode.
+The command line tool `pngtopnm` and `potrace` were used to create a Postscript contour file, which was then fed to `clipcli` to order the polygons properly and `gp2ngc` to convert to GCode.